 There are four reasons why American signal crayfish are considered a problem:

-- They out-compete our smaller delicate native white-clawed crayfish (Austropotamobius pallipes) as well as decimating their populations by spreading a fungal infection ( Aphanomyces astaci – one to add to my Fascinating Fungi page!) to which the American invaders are resistant.
-This is a little misleading, as white-clawed crayfish are not native to Galloway or even Scotland and have only been introduced in a few protected sites in the far North.
+- They out-compete our smaller delicate native white-clawed crayfish (Austropotamobius pallipes) as well as decimating their populations by spreading a fungal infection ( Aphanomyces astaci ) to which the American invaders are resistant.
+White-clawed crayfish have not been recorded in Galloway and are not native to Scotland, having only recently been introduced in a few protected sites in the far North.

 - They outcompete fish for habitat, natural food and bait and can eat unhatched fish eggs, playing havoc with ecosystems – and earning the wrath of the fishing lobby.